 We're all in pursuit of that brighter, whiter smile.
 Unfortunately, things like red wine, our coffee addiction, or—even more surprisingly—things like antibiotics and dark berries, keep us from maintaining those pearly whites.
-If you want to steer clear of the chemicals in solutions from the store and don't want to blow your bank account with professional teeth whitening appointments, there are a handful of at-home remedies that are proven to work.
+If you want to steer clear of the chemicals in solutions from the store and don't want to blow your bank account with professional teeth whitening appointments, there are a handful of great at-home remedies.

 Keep it natural with things you probably already have in your kitchen.
 These home remedies to whiten teeth are not only convenient, but they actually yield results.
 Without spending a bunch of money or even making a trip out to the store, you can get on track to the bright, stain-free teeth you've always wanted.
 Take your pick of one of our favorite methods, as well as advice from the industry's top cosmetic dentists, Dr. Pia Lieb and Dr. Robert Raimondi, and work your way to a whiter smile.